Lying there beside her, I smell her skin, the warmth of her

 — Copyright 1965-2008 by Dennis Gallagher —

-on Sunday, April 3rd, 1983 at 12:02 am and is filed under 1983, Rose, San Juan Capistrano.
+This entry was posted on Sunday, April 3rd, 1983 at 00:02 and is filed under 1983, Rose, San Juan Capistrano.
+You can follow any responses to this entry through the RSS 2.0 feed.

 You can leave a response, or trackback from your own site.